CounterpartyXCP/Documentation/docs/advanced/exchange-integration.md

 title: Exchange Integration
 ---

-By adding support for Counterparty, your exchange not only gets [XCP market](http://coinmarketcap.com/currencies/counterparty/) support, but support for any other Counterparty asset such as [Bitcrystals](http://coinmarketcap.com/assets/bitcrystals/)) or [FoldingCoin](https://coinmarketcap.com/currencies/foldingcoin/).

-Technically, the process is rather straightforward.
-However, as Counterparty is not a fork of Bitcoin Core, adding Counterparty support to your exchange is slightly different from adding support for a cryptocurrency that is, like Litecoin or Dogecoin.
-We outline the general process below (for XCP, but the process is identical for all Counterparty assets):

-## Basic Setup

-- Follow the instructions [here](http://counterparty.io/docs/federated_node/) to set up a full node.
-You can install the `base` configuration (e.g. `fednode install base master`)

-- Alternatively, you can install and configure manually.
-Those instructions are [here](https://github.com/CounterpartyXCP/counterparty-lib/blob/develop/README.md#manual-installation).

-- Once the system is set up, get started working with `counterparty-server`'s [API](../develop/api/api.md).

 ## Handling Deposits using Separate Addresses

 - Create a XCP holding address (or several primary XCP holding addresses).
 The address will hold deposited XCP funds for all users using the exchange.